 God’s Glory in Sanctification

-1 Peter 4:11 says, “Let him who serves serve in the strength that God supplies, so that in everything, God may get the glory.”
+First Peter 4:11 says, “Let him who serves serve in the strength that God supplies, so that in everything, God may get the glory.”
 God supplies so that he gets the glory.
 The giver gets the glory.
 Why does God help you be holy?
 Why does he give you any victory at all over temptation?
-Answer: To make his name great.
+Answer: to make his name great.

 God’s Glory in the Consummation